WiIIiamTang/term_project_360-420-w2019-section2-Tang-Dinh/CE/William/README.md

 <img src="https://github.com/WiIIiamTang/term_project_360-420-w2019-section2-Tang-Dinh/blob/ce_Tang/CE/William/results2.PNG" />

-The first centroids are pretty close!
+The first centroid is pretty close!
 The algorithm almost got it down perfectly.
 The other two are alright, but not as close.

 [Here's a full list of the clustered classes for the optimal solution](https://github.com/WiIIiamTang/term_project_360-420-w2019-section2-Tang-Dinh/blob/ce_Tang/CE/William/CLUSTEREDPOINTS1.txt) (since we know the real class labels, the real answers should be 50 0's, followed by 50 1's, and then 50 2's).